-NMAC 7.26.5.16.C and D Development of the ISP.
+Tag # 1A32 Administrative Case File: Standard Level Deficiency Individual Service Plan Implementation NMAC 7.26.5.16.C and D Development of the Based on administrative record review, the Provider: ISP.
 Implementation of the ISP.
 The ISP shall be implemented according to the timelines determined by the IDT and as specified in the ISP for each stated desired outcomes and action plan.
 C. The IDT shall review and discuss information and recommendations with the individual, with the goal of supporting the individual in attaining desired outcomes.
 The IDT develops an ISP based upon the individual's personal vision statement, strengths, needs, interests and preferences.
 The ISP is a dynamic document, revised periodically, as needed, and amended to reflect progress towards personal goals and achievements consistent with the individual's future vision.
 This regulation is consistent with standards established for individual plan development as set forth by the commission on the accreditation of rehabilitation facilities (CARF) and/or other program accreditation approved and adopted by the developmental disabilities division and the department of health.
-It is the policy of the developmental disabilities division (DDD), that to the extent permitted by funding, each individual receive supports and services that will assist and encourage independence and productivity in the community and attempt to prevent regression or loss of current capabilities.
-Services and supports required frequency as indicated in the ISP for 4/2018, 5/2018 and 6/2018.
+It is the policy of the developmental disabilities division (DDD), that to the extent permitted by funding, each individual receive supports and services that will assist and encourage independence and productivity in the community Agency did not implement the ISP according to Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
+This can be specific to each deficiency cited or if possible an overall correction?): → Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
+How many individuals is this going to affect?
+How often will this be completed?
+Who is responsible?
+What steps will be taken if issues are found?): → and attempt to prevent regression or loss of current capabilities.
+Services and supports include specialized and/or generic services, training, education and/or treatment as determined by the IDT and documented in the ISP.
+D. The intent is to provide choice and obtain opportunities for individuals to live, work and